Video: Dura mater

 The dura mater is derived from the mesoderm during embryonic development.
 It is comprised of two layers – the periosteal layer, the outer layer of the cranial dura mater which forms the inner aspect of the skull; the meningeal layer, the inner layer of the dura mater which forms the supporting capsule of the brain and is responsible for the formation of the dural infoldings which we'll talk about later.
-Now, you can't distinguish these two layers on the slide but trust me, they're there.

 The dura mater also contributes to the subdural and epidural spaces.
 The meningeal layer of the dura mater tends to firmly attach to the underlying arachnoid mater.
 The potential space between them is called the subdural space.
 Similarly, the space between the skull and the dura mater has the potential to form an epidural space.
 Clinically, this important to note as subdural and epidural hematomas are brain injuries resulting from the entrapment and subsequent buildup of blood within these spaces.